 myGov draws some information from your linked services to display on your personalised home page.
 This could include your:

 Your home page won’t show all your interactions with services.

-- making sure you have continuous access to myGov
+- you will have uninterrupted access to myGov and its services.

 - loss of profits or revenue

 - loss of data

 - any indirect, remote, abnormal or unforeseeable loss.

 We are not responsible if a myGov notification cannot be delivered to your nominated mobile number or email address. myGov Inbox notifications tell you to access your myGov Inbox when you have a new message to read.
 Find out how to manage your contact details for your myGov Inbox.
 If you are still not getting notifications, your mobile or email provider may be able to help.